-Office: Beaupre 117C Email: madon@uri.edu
+Office: Beaupre 117C (inside room 115)

+Email: madon@uri.edu

-Office hours: Appointments are not required but students with appointments receive priority for that time slot.
-Official office hour times will be listed on URI's Starfish Success Net.
+Office hours: My door is generally open, and students are welcome to stop by any time that I am in my office to ask if I am available.
+Appointments are not required but students with appointments receive priority for that time slot.
+Official office hour times for scheduled appointments will be listed on URI's Starfish Success Net.